rust-lang/book/second-edition/src/ch13-01-closures.md

 ### Closure Type Inference and Annotation

-Closures are different than functions defined with the `fn` keyword in a few ways.
+Closures differ from functions defined with the `fn` keyword in a few ways.
 The first is that closures don’t require you to annotate the types of the parameters or the return value like `fn` functions do.